VCCT-PROG7312-2025-G1/ST10296167_PROG7312_POE/README.md

 #### Logging Out
 Employees can log out of their account at any time by clicking the **Logout** button located at the top right corner of the application.

+---

+## AI Declaration

+### Demo Data Seeding

+**Tool:** CoPilot (GPT-5 mini)

+**Purpose:**

+CoPilot was used to create methods to seed my database with demo data for testing based on my applications models.

+### CSS & JavaScript

+**Tool:** Claude Sonnet 4.5

+**Purpose:**

+I workshopped with Claude to get it to help generate the css used for my Events and Announcements View.
+Additioanlly Claude was consulted in order to help me write the necessary JavaScript to smoothen and enhance my applications UX.

+### Recommendations

+**Tool:** Claude Sonnet 4.5

+**Purpose:**

+Claude was used to help me brainstorm and develop the point, proximity, and weight based scoring system used for my recommendation algorithm.
+Claude was then subsequently used to suggest and help develop improvements to my initial algorithm approach and it helped debug my code with the addition of detailed console logs.

+### Events and Recommendations View

+**Tool:** Claude Sonnet 4.5

+**Purpose:**

+Claude was used to help improve the HTML layout of my view in addition to helping me implement the in-page modal popup for event and announcements details.